dllllb/imaginarium/README.md

 **Algorithm:**
 1. Use MCTS from the initial state to learn good action distributions for a set of states
 2. Train a CNN to mimic MCST action distribtions by trainging for multinominal classification

+### MuZero

+See paper: Mastering Atari, Go, Chess and Shogi by Planning with a Learned Model / Schrittwieser et al. / Nov 2019

+MuZero uses learned environment model instead of environment simulator used by AlphaZero